Bruno Onyemaechi: International career

 On 10 September 2023, Onyemaechi made his international debut for Nigeria, playing as a left-back for the full 90 minutes of a 6–0 victory over São Tomé and Príncipe, in the final group match of the 2023 Africa Cup of Nations qualifiers.
 Nigeria qualified and went all the way to the finals, where they lost 1–2 to Ivory Coast.

+On 11 December 2025, Bruno Onyemaechi was selected to be part of Nigeria's squad for the Africa Cup of Nations 2025 event in Morocco, where he achieved a bronze medal.